- First Words

 "Beanie Baby" Animal Box

 An instructional kit for learning local animal names is available on loan through the Alutiiq Museum Language Program.
 The kit includes beanie baby stuffed animals, animal flash cards, a bingo game, a vocabulary word list, class room activity ideas, and an audio CD with all the Alutiiq words and sentences used in the box.
-You can request access to the Animal Box please contact Danielle Ringer (907-486-7004).
+To request access to the Animal Box, please contact the Alutiiq Heritage Foundation at (907) 486-7004.

 "Animals" Pages in the Kodiak Alutiiq Picture Dictionary